stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 From the “osTicket-Installation-Files” folder, I installed MySQL 5.5.62 (mysql-5.5.62-win32.msi).
+This created the database system that osTicket relies upon to store and manage ticket and user information.
 Again, a simple double click began the process.
 </p>
 <br />